LIST: Cases vs Maria Ressa, Rappler directors, staff since 2018

 Photos by Charles Salazar and Martin San Diego/ Rappler

-It was on January 18, 2023 when the Court of Tax Appeals (CTA) acquitted Rappler Holdings Corporation (RHC) and its president Ressa of four tax evasion charges filed against them in 2018 by the past Duterte government.
+On January 18, 2023, the Court of Tax Appeals (CTA) acquitted RHC and its president Ressa of four tax evasion charges filed against them in 2018 by the past Duterte government.

-The cases being tried in court are the following:
+The remaining cases are the following:

 1. Rappler’s pending petition before the Court of Appeals for a temporary restraining order against the Securities and Exchange Commission (SEC) to stop it from implementing its decision reaffirming its January 2018 closure order against Rappler.

-2. A petition for review filed with the Supreme Court after the Court of Appeals on October 10, 2022 denied the motion for reconsideration previously filed by Rappler CEO Maria Ressa and former researcher Reynaldo Santos Jr over the court’s affirmation of their June 2020 conviction.
+2. A petition for review filed with the Supreme Court after the Court of Appeals (CA) on October 10, 2022 denied the motion for reconsideration previously filed by Rappler CEO Maria Ressa and former researcher Reynaldo Santos Jr over the court’s affirmation of their June 2020 conviction.

 Other complaints that have been dismissed

-On various dates in January and February 2022, members of Davao City-based preacher Apollo Quiboloy’s Kingdom of Jesus Christ church filed a dozen cyber libel complaints against Rappler Incorporated, its journalists, and four people interviewed for a series of investigative reports and videos published on the news website.
 The complaints about violation of the Cybercrime Prevention Act of 2012 were filed against Rappler Incorporated and its journalists: regional head Inday Espina-Varona, Mindanao bureau coordinator Herbie Gomez, and former researcher Vernise Tantuco.
 Also included in the cyber libel complaints were former KOJC members Arlene Caminong-Stone, Faith Killion, Reynita Fernandez, and Ateneo de Manila University professor and sociologist of religion Jayeel Cornelio.

 These cyber complaints were dismissed separately, with the last set filed in Davao dismissed in June 2022.